seohyeonlee2020/audio-converter/README.md

-# Audio → Image → Audio: Expanding the Language of Sampling
+# Sampling through Generative Art

 ## Concept

-Sampling takes existing material and recontextualizes it—finding new meaning through transformation and reinterpretation.
-This project extends that practice across mediums: audio is translated to visual, reinterpreted by an image-based AI, then translated back to audio.

-The premise is simple: machine learning systems treat audio and images as interchangeable data—arrays of numbers that can be reshaped and reinterpreted.
-This system exploits that property to create a translation chain where meaning emerges through the gaps in conversion.
+This project expands the concept of sampling, which originated from a musical practice where musicians mixed and matched "samples" of pre-existing music to create distinct results.
+This project extends that practice across mediums: audio is reinterpreted by Stable Diffusion into generative art, and then translated back to audio.
+Machine learning systems treat audio and images as interchangeable data—arrays that can be reshaped and reinterpreted.
+This system exploits that property to create a translation chain where unexpected meaning emerges through gaps in conversion.

 **Process:**
 1. Audio → Spectrogram (visual representation)